 With More Than 800 Miles of Trails, the Smokies National Park is a Hiker’s Paradise

-With 40 percent of the national park in Swain County, many National Park trails are easily accessible from Bryson City.
+With 40 percent of the Great Smoky Mountains National Park in Swain County, many National Park trails are easily accessible from Bryson City.
 You’ll find a number of hiking trails in the Deep Creek area of the Park, just two miles north of town, and also off Lakeview Drive (the “Road to Nowhere”) six miles north of Bryson City.
 All Park trails map (pdf)

 Not all our trails are inside the park.
 There are many trails along the shores of Fontana Lake, land owned by either the Tennessee Valley Authority (TVA) or the U.S. Forest Service.
 The multi-use trail system at Tsali, famous among mountain bikers, is but one example.
 Tsali is 15 miles west of Bryson City off Highway 28.